valhalla/valhalla/docs/docs/mjolnir/traffic_tiles.md

 - *Historical traffic* describes the typically observed speed on a road at a specific point in time.
 So e.g. the typical speed on a Monday morning at 8 o'clock.
 - *Live traffic* describes the currently observed speed on a road according to the actual traffic situation.

 Valhalla supports both types of traffic for all APIs, but there are some excluded use-cases.
 First, traffic is not supported for multimodal costing.
-Furthermore it is currently not supported for arrive_by timestamps in the `source_to_targets` API.
-For more information of how to route with traffic data and time information, check the respective API documentation.
-In the following it will be explained how to integrate historical and live traffic data into valhalla graph.
+Furthermore, traffic is currently not supported for `arrive_by` timestamps in the `source_to_targets` API.
+For more information about how to route with traffic data and time information, check the respective API documentation.
+In the following it will be explained how to integrate historical and live traffic data into the valhalla graph.

 ## Historical Traffic